Acrimonious debate sparks calls for new rules to rein in Trump and questions about the format’s usefulness for voters

 “It was awful,” said Sen. Lisa Murkowski (R-Alaska).

-The near universal condemnation of the event as a disturbing spectacle unworthy of a presidential race stood out even in an era where political norms are constantly challenged.
-For many, a traditional hallmark of thriving American democracy — the presidential debate — was transformed instead into an emblem of democracy’s deterioration.
+The near universal condemnation of the event as a disturbing spectacle unworthy of a presidential race stood out even in an era when political norms are constantly challenged.
+For many, a hallmark of thriving American democracy — the presidential debate — was instead transformed into an emblem of democracy’s deterioration.

-But it also brought to a boil the long simmering questions about the usefulness of the long-standing debate format.
+But it also brought to a boil the long-simmering questions about the usefulness of the traditional debate format.
 While these faceoffs in previous cycles have had a greater sense of decorum, critics have charged that they often amounted to little more than an exchange of sound bites rather than a robust discussion of what’s best for the country.

-“My reaction was, this doesn’t need to happen again,” said Russell Riley, a presidential historian at the University of Virginia’s Miller Center, who argued that Tuesday night was the latest example for why such events have outlived their usefulness as a means to inform voters.
+“My reaction was, this doesn’t need to happen again,” said Russell Riley, a presidential historian at the University of Virginia’s Miller Center, who argued that Tuesday night was the latest example of why such events have outlived their value as a means to inform voters.
 “It does not serve any useful purpose.
 It’s just ugly, and it reflects poorly on our political system.”

-The commission’s goal of tinkering with the format to produce a better result, at least for this race, faces an uphill task — namely, a president who showed himself willing to flout the existing rules and turn the debate stage into a street brawl.
+The commission’s goal of tinkering with the format to produce a better result, at least for this race, faces an uphill task — namely, a president who showed himself willing to flout the existing rules and turn the debate into a street brawl.

 “Last night’s debate made clear that additional structure should be added to the format of the remaining debates to ensure a more orderly discussion of the issues,” the commission said in a statement.
 “The CPD will be carefully considering the changes that it will adopt and will announce those measures shortly.”

 On Tuesday, Trump repeatedly attacked and interrupted Biden as he spoke, not allowing the Democratic nominee to complete his sentences.
-It was a clear violation of ground rules agreed to by both campaigns, and the latest gambit by a president struggling to reshape a race polls show him losing with just five weeks to go.
+It was a clear violation of ground rules agreed to by both campaigns and the latest gambit by a president struggling to reshape a race in which polls show him trailing with five weeks to go.

-But Trump’s aggressiveness — and Biden’s decision at times to respond in kind with his own insults — left the viewing public worse for wear at the end of the night, according to political analysts, historians and lawmakers who described the debate as the worst in modern history.
+But Trump’s aggressiveness — and Biden’s decision at times to respond with his own insults — left the viewing public worse for wear at the end of the night, according to political analysts, historians and lawmakers who described the debate as the worst in modern history.

 Ratings dropped significantly from four years ago, as many voters tuned out.
 Television anchors openly used profanity as they tried to characterize what they had just witnessed.
 Foreign observers expressed a sense of dismay and consternation toward the world’s leading democracy.
 Even the moderator expressed regret for the night’s sour turn.